 It’s Acne Awareness Month, and when it comes to the skin concern, we all want to know: How do you get rid of it?
 If you’re acne-prone, I’m almost certain that’s a question you find yourself asking over and over again.
-In fact, everyone who’s ever had a breakout (i.e., pretty much everyone) knows that acne is, at best, frustrating.
+In fact, everyone who’s ever had a breakout knows that acne is—at best—frustrating.
 At worst, it’s a damaging blow to your self-confidence.
-I’ve dealt with my own very severe bouts in the past, and I have vivid memories of talking from behind my hands or avoiding mirrors in a bid to make sure my skin wasn’t seen.
+I’ve dealt with severe bouts in the past and have vivid memories of talking from behind my hands or avoiding mirrors in a bid to ensure my skin wasn’t seen.
 And did you know that in the dermatology world, anyone who gets just one or two spots every month is considered to have acne?
 But for most of us, when we think of acne, we think of those angry, sore, under-the-skin cysts and whiteheads.

-When you’re in the midst of your worst flareups, the need to soothe your skin can feel a little bit desperate.
+When you’re in the midst of your worst flare-ups, the need to soothe your skin can feel a little bit desperate.
 That’s when you can make bad decisions and pummel your pores with products that are far too harsh.
-Enter: your guide to treating acne in a way that’s beneficial to your skin type, so you won’t wake up with skin that feels raw and ravaged by the wrong routine again.
-Keep scrolling to discover how to get rid of acne for good…
+Enter your guide to treating acne in a way that’s beneficial to your skin type so you won’t wake up with skin that feels raw and ravaged by the wrong routine again.

 And it goes without saying that diet plays a part.
 There’s bad news for cheese lovers, as the American Academy of Dermatology says there may be a link between dairy and breakouts.
-Bread, coffee and sugar also get a bad rep amongst dermatologists, as they’re pro-inflammatory, so make your inflamed complexion worse.
-Instead, chow down on whole-food eats like protein and vegetables, and consume plenty of zinc, which is crucial to good cell function.
-It’s easy to find this in supplement form.
+Bread, coffee and sugar also get a bad rep amongst dermatologists, as they’re pro-inflammatory, so they make your inflamed complexion worse.
+Instead, chow down on whole foods like protein and vegetables.
+Also, consume plenty of zinc, which is crucial to good cell function (and easy to find in supplement form).

 But what makes a spot treatment too harsh?
 Daya says to try and steer clear of mineral oil and fragrances, as well as certain alcohols which may be labelled ethanol, ethyl, methanol, benzyl, isopropyl or SD alcohol.
 While they might look and sound like they’ll deter excess sebum, he warns that they could also “strip away the skin’s natural acid mantle, leaving you wide open to bacterial infection, including acne and blemishes.”

-This isn’t just a long list of no-no’s, however.
-There are good ingredients to get on your radar, too, and these are “glycolic, lactic and salicylic acids, clay, sulfur, tea tree oil, and vitamin A,” says Lisa Goldfaden, co-founder of Goldfaden MD.
+This isn’t just a long list of no-nos, however.
+There are good ingredients to get on your radar, too.
+“Glycolic, lactic and salicylic acids, clay, sulphur, tea tree oil and vitamin A” are good options, says Lisa Goldfaden, co-founder of Goldfaden MD.

-Sometimes, the last thing you want to do is put makeup on skin that already feels clogged.
+Sometimes the last thing you want to do is put makeup on skin that already feels clogged.
 Other times, you get the urge to dowse your face in the thickest foundation you can find.
-Having spoken to many a makeup artist about how to camouflage blemishes well, I’ve always been told that sheer coverage is best for acne to give a fresher look.
-Opt for a light veil first to keep your skin looking dewy - not caked in pigments - then apply a concealer () just over spots with a flat, dense and clean(!) brush that packs the colour on.
+Having spoken to many a makeup artist about how to camouflage blemishes, I’ve always been told that sheer coverage is best.
+Opt for a light veil first to keep your skin looking dewy, and then apply a concealer over spots with a flat, dense brush that packs the colour on.

-As for ingredients in your makeup, Goldfaden recommends skipping anything with “talc, silicones, fragrances, mineral oil, sulfates or phalates,” as these can encourage acne.
-A good option for a cover-up is NARS(£23), while Vichy (£12) will give you light-feeling coverage that’s dosed with salicylic acid.
+As for ingredients in your makeup, Goldfaden recommends skipping anything with “talc, silicones, fragrances, mineral oil, sulphates or phthalates,” as these can encourage acne.
+A good option for a cover-up is Nars Radiant Creamy Concealer (£24), while Vichy (£17) will give you light-feeling coverage that’s dosed with salicylic acid.

 Opening Image: Imaxtree